-This is part of a series of blogs exploring supply chain risk in the light of the COVID-19 pandemic, which will be covered in more detail in a new book, “Risk and Your Supply Chain: Preparing for the Next Global Crisis”, to be published on 26 May.
+This is part of a series of blog posts exploring supply chain risk in the light of the COVID-19 pandemic, which are covered in more detail in a new book, “Risk and Your Supply Chain: Preparing for the Next Global Crisis”.
 More details at the bottom of this page.

 External conditions may be shifting, but the fundamentals of supply chain risk management are not.
 Here are three facts that aren’t going to change post-pandemic.

 In the wake of the COVID-19 pandemic, supply chain risk management has shot back to the top of many organisations’ agendas.
-Rocked by the disruption of 2020, organisations are re-evaluating how they look at and approach risk in the supply chain, and changing strategies to help them become more resilient against the next big unforeseen crisis event.
+Rocked by the disruption of 2020, organisations are re-evaluating how they look at and approach supply chain risk, and changing strategies to help them become more resilient against the next big unforeseen crisis event.

 For many of those organisations, their efforts will involve deep-dive assessments of their categories, supplier portfolios, and processes to surface potential issues, and better understand risk exposure and vulnerabilities across the supply chain.

 That’s a great starting point.
 But at times like this, when big decisions are being made that will impact how risk is managed for years to come, it’s also important to zoom out and remind ourselves of the fundamentals of supply risk management.

 Here are three fundamental truths about supply chain risk that influence every decision you and your team make.
 They haven’t changed during the pandemic, and they aren’t set to change any time soon – so it’s well worth understanding the best ways to live with them, and navigate around them.

 Risk is one of very few true constants in business.
 No matter how small, it plays a role in every choice we make.
 So, when you’re making supplier, logistics or any other kind of supply chain decision, searching for risk-free options is a fruitless endeavour.